CLEANING TRUCK

 - Ensure valves are open, use a drip bucket if needed

-- Empty air brakes
+- Drain air brakes